twilco/hdlman/README.md

 Here's how you'd create a new project with the 85k LUTs ULX3S:

 `
-hdlman new --name blinky_project --target ecp5-85k --dev-board ulx3s
+hdlman new --project-name blinky_project --target ecp5-85k --dev-board ulx3s
 `

 ### Supported targets